 These four questions are our primary focus as they map closely onto (and were, in fact, explicitly based on) prevailing theoretical understandings and empirical measurements of subjective wellbeing in the academic literature (see De Neve and Ward, 2023, for a broader discussion).
-Researchers today generally use subjective wellbeing as an umbrella term to refer to positive subjective attitudes and experiences.4 It is common to distinguish between three distinct dimensions of wellbeing: (1) evaluation, (2) affect, and (3) eudaimonia (OECD, 2013).
+Researchers today generally use subjective wellbeing as an umbrella term to refer to positive subjective attitudes and experiences.
+It is common to distinguish between three distinct dimensions of wellbeing: (1) evaluation, (2) affect, and (3) eudaimonia (OECD, 2013).
 Evaluation refers to an overall global assessment of life circumstances as a whole.
 Affect refers to the ongoing experience of positive or negative emotions.
 Eudaimonia refers to a felt sense of purpose or meaning (e.g., in life or at work).
 The first four wellbeing questions on Indeed can be grouped neatly along these lines - happiness and stress as positive and negative affect, job satisfaction as evaluation, and purpose as eudaimonia.
 These questions also closely resemble items used to measure national wellbeing by the Office of National

-4Happiness is also often used as a synonym for wellbeing in this context.
+&lt;sup>4Happiness is also often used as a synonym for wellbeing in this context.
 However, following best practices and recommendations in the academic literature, here we consider happiness specifically as a type of positive affect.

-Statistics in the United Kingdom and other official agencies around the world including the Centers for Disease Control in the United States, and New Zealand Treasury.5
+Statistics in the United Kingdom and other official agencies around the world including the Centers for Disease Control in the United States, and New Zealand Treasury.

-Since data collection began, Indeed has amassed upwards of 15 million individual surveys on employee wellbeing in the United States.
+Since data collection began, Indeed has amassed upwards of 20 million individual surveys on employee wellbeing, with most of the data collection having taken place in the United States.
 For the purposes of this analysis, we limit this sample in several ways.
-First, we keep all observations from October 2019 (when data collection began) through to the end of December 2022.6 Second, to arrive at more precise measurements of time-varying employee wellbeing, we drop responses from workers who are not currently employed at the companies they are reviewing.
-Finally, we drop companies with fewer than 10 employee ratings in a given time period.
+First, we keep all observations from October 2019 (when data collection began) through to the end of December 2023.
+Second, to arrive at more precise measurements of time-varying employee wellbeing, we drop responses from workers who are not currently employed at the companies they are reviewing.
+Third, we keep only companies that we are able to link to a stock ticker that is listed, during the study period, on one of the NASDAQ or New York stock exchanges.
+Finally, we drop companies with fewer than 10 employee ratings in a given time period (usually the company-year).
 Summary statistics for our primary sample are presented in Table 1.
+We are able to study around 4,800 company-years in the sample, and the mean number of underlying individual-level surveys per observation is around 206, though this depends on the wellbeing measure being studied.
+Overall, this suggests that the analysis is based on roughly 1 million individual-level surveys from Indeed users who are currently employed within a firm listed on the NYSE or NASDAQ exchanges.